 I belonged to the Y Indian Guides when I was seven.
 It was the YMCA’s lighter, less fascist alternative to the Boy Scouts.

-The fathers in our group were World War II veterans and they celebrated their bond with humor.
+The fathers in our group were World War II veterans who celebrated their bond with a dark humor.
 I was a few years away from completely understanding it.
 Like the chuckles our adopted names received.
-Dad was Big Red Beaver, my brother was Little Red Beaver and I was the twice-removed Little Grey Beaver.
+Dad was Big Red Beaver, my older brother was Little Red Beaver and I was the twice-removed Little Grey Beaver.

 The pilot comes back on to say we’re still too heavy.
-A British soldier cries, “God save the Queen!”
+A British soldier cries, “God save the King!”
 Then he jumps leaving just two of us.

 In desperation, the pilot pleads for one more volunteer.
 With bravura I shouted “Remember the Alamo!” as I turned to push the Mexican out.
 Maybe the Guides were more fascist than originally thought.

-I was intrigued by the laughter and applause I heard from the unseen audience.
+I was intrigued by the laughter and applause I heard from the unseen audience on the other side of the lights.
 The stage bug had bit.